 March 15, 1954

 In 1956, the Mission opened “Rescue Haven,” on a 125-acre farm near Joelton.
-Eventually, more than 1,500 destitute, alcoholic men passed through its doors.
+Eventually, more than 1,500 men struggling with alcohol addiction passed through its doors.
 It was subsequently sold in 1962, due to indebtedness.

 The Mission was reorganized in 1963 and on January 1, 1964, Charles R. Short, Mission Superintendent resigned, and James Funderburk was appointed to the position.
 That same year, concentrated efforts mostly on acquainting the public with the work of the Mission.
 A radio ministry began with daily five-minute talks, not so much to raise funds but to present the work being done.